charliepark/minimum_recurring_payments/README.markdown

 I'm using a lot of the thinking of Freemium, but I expect to either build this on top of Active Merchant, or to use a tweaked version of Freemium.

-When the cron job runs, the script checks the database for all subscriptions that have a "paid_through" date less than or equal to Date.today and a subscription_plan_id that is not "0" (closed account).

 ## Database Schema

 ### Subscription